Which Hardware and software is required to access the Internet

 Hardware and Software needed to access Internet

-Hardware and Software are two components of Infrastructure
+Legacy Hardware and Software Components of Infrastructure

 Multiple hardware and software components work together to form the infrastructure needed to access the Internet.